draeger-lab/SPECIMEN/docs/source/cmpb/run-pipeline.rst

 .. warning::

-    Currently, the pipeline can only be run with an already generated model as input.
+    Currently, the workflow can only be run with an already generated model as input.
     The CarveMe connection will be added in a future update.

-The pipeline can either be run directly from the command line or its functions can be called from inside a Python script.
+The worfklow can either be run directly from the command line or its functions can be called from inside a Python script.
 The input in both cases is a :doc:`configuration file <cmpb-config>` that contains all information needed (data file paths and parameters) to run it.

 The configuration can be downloaded using the command line: